ycm-core/YouCompleteMe/README.md

 _If_ you have installed a Homebrew Python and/or Homebrew MacVim, see the _FAQ_ for details.

+**Notice:** make sure you run the `install.py` script with the **same python** which your Vim is built with.
+If you don't know what python your Vim is built with, check out this issue https://github.com/Valloric/YouCompleteMe/issues/8#issuecomment-34374807

 Compiling YCM **with** semantic support for C-family languages:

     cd ~/.vim/bundle/YouCompleteMe